-I am Associate Professor in Medical Physics at the Department of Physics, Stockholm University and the group research leader of the Stockholm University Medical Radiation Physics division which is affiliated to the Department of Oncology and Pathology at Karolinska Institutet.
+I am Professor in Medical Physics at the Department of Physics, Stockholm University and the Head of the Medical Radiation Physics division at Stockholm University which is affiliated to the Department of Oncology and Pathology at Karolinska Institutet.
 My main current research area concerns the biologically-optimized and adapted radiotherapy with respect to the adverse tumour response phenotypes as well as the quality of radiation, irradiation technique and fractionation regime.

 2005 PhD in Radiation Physics at Umeå University, Umeå, Sweden